Darglitazone

 Darglitazone (previously known as CP 86325-2) is a member of the thiazolidinedione class of drugs and an agonist of peroxisome proliferator-activated receptor-γ (PPAR-γ), an orphan member of the nuclear receptor superfamily of transcription factors.
-It has a variety of insulin-sensitizing effects, such as improving glycemic and lipidemic control, and was researched by Pfizer as a treatment of metabolic disorders such as type 2 diabetes mellitus.
+It has a variety of insulin-sensitizing effects, such as improving glycemic and lipidemic control, and was studied by Pfizer as a potential treatment of metabolic disorders such as type 2 diabetes mellitus.

-Its development was terminated on November 08, 1999.
+Its development was terminated in 1999.

-Darglitazone is a thiazolidinedione, which is a class of drugs that can lower blood sugar without increasing insulin production.

-It's an agonist of peroxisome proliferator-activated receptor-γ (PPAR-γ), a transcription factor.

-Darglitazone can increase the effectiveness of insulin in people with obesity and type 2 diabetes.
-Darglitazone is a thiazolidinedione, which is a class of drugs that can lower blood sugar without increasing insulin production.